AndresUribe1234/Habits-front/README.md

 ## License

 This project is licensed under the terms of the MIT license.
-See the <a href="">LICENSE</a> file for more information.
+See the [LICENSE](LICENSE) file for more information.

 ## Contact

-If you have any questions or comments about the app, feel free to contact me at anduri1997@gmail.com.
+If you have any questions or comments about the app, feel free to contact me at [anduri1997@gmail.com](mailto:anduri1997@gmail.com).